 Do you know what the city offers for its residents?

-Congratulations – you are resident of Espoo!
-Tervetuloa!
-(That’s Finnish for ‘welcome’.)
+Do you know what kinds of services and activities you are entitled to as an Espoo resident?
 Now it is time to enjoy your new home city and explore everything that Espoo can offer.

 Living in Espoo checklist

 1. Use the E-services of the City of Espoo

 - The City of Espoo provides many online services for various walks of life, such as social and health services, housing, culture, education and sport and exercise.